sdercolin/vlabeler/readme/plugin-development.md

         this.end = end // float value in millisecond
         this.points = points // list of float values in millisecond this.extras = extras // list of string values
-        this.notes = notes // notes
+        this.notes = notes // info including "done", "starred" and tag }
-    }
 }